Berkeley County DUI Court Process

 3. Trial (If No Plea Deal)

-What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired by alcohol or drugs, or that your blood alcohol concentration (BAC) was 0.08% or higher.
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle while under the influence of alcohol or drugs, or with a blood alcohol concentration (BAC) of 0.08% or higher.

 Penalties for DUI in Berkeley County, SC